PauloRlopez/DL-Multi-Layer-Perceptron/README.md

 This is a Deep Learning exercise that was re-created and change a few lines for my learning purposes.

-## Result
+## Results

         $(tensorflow) 2_Imagine (master *) Deep Learning $ python mnist.py
         Extracting ~/DS_ML/Deep Learning/train-images-idx3-ubyte.gz
         Extracting ~/DS_ML/Deep Learning/train-labels-idx1-ubyte.gz
         Extracting ~/DS_ML/Deep Learning/t10k-images-idx3-ubyte.gz
         Extracting ~/DS_ML/Deep Learning/t10k-labels-idx1-ubyte.gz
         WARNING:tensorflow:From mnist.py:62: initialize_all_variables (from tensorflow.python.ops.variables) is deprecated           and will be removed after 2017-03-02.
         Instructions for updating:
         Use `tf.global_variables_initializer` instead.
         W tensorflow/core/platform/cpu_feature_guard.cc:45] The TensorFlow library wasn't compiled to use SSE4.1                       instructions, but these are available on your machine and could speed up CPU computations.
          W tensorflow/core/platform/cpu_feature_guard.cc:45] The TensorFlow library wasn't compiled to use SSE4.2                       instructions, but these are available on your machine and could speed up CPU computations.
         W tensorflow/core/platform/cpu_feature_guard.cc:45] The TensorFlow library wasn't compiled to use AVX instructions,               but these are available on your machine and could speed up CPU computations.
          W tensorflow/core/platform/cpu_feature_guard.cc:45] The TensorFlow library wasn't compiled to use AVX2                         instructions, but these are available on your machine and could speed up CPU computations.
          W tensorflow/core/platform/cpu_feature_guard.cc:45] The TensorFlow library wasn't compiled to use FMA instructions,          but these are available on your machine and could speed up CPU computations.
                 WARNING:tensorflow:Passing a `GraphDef` to the SummaryWriter is deprecated.
 Pass a `Graph` object instead,                     such as `sess.graph`.

         Iteration: 0001 cost= 29.860465115
       Iteration: 0003 cost= 21.000626442
       Iteration: 0005 cost= 20.136222584
       Iteration: 0007 cost= 19.652899717
       Iteration: 0009 cost= 19.383099742
       Iteration: 0011 cost= 19.165024177
       Iteration: 0013 cost= 18.770430475